 Hydraulic energy has one major advantage: it can be stored and then brought on stream in just a few minutes.
 It is also a competitive form of energy, due to the long useful life and low cost of hydroelectric plants.

 There are two different types of hydroelectric plants:

 - run-of-the-river power plants which use the continuous flow of the water and provide a constant supply of basic energy

 - pumped storage power plants which store the water in a reservoir, creating a guaranteed supply of energy available when needed during peak consumption periods

-The efficiency and mutual enhancement of GDF SUEZ’s subsidiaries
+The efficiency and mutual enhancement of ENGIE’s subsidiaries

 - Compagnie Nationale du Rhône (CNR), the second largest producer of electricity in France, develops and operates the river system and has three missions: electricity production, navigation and irrigation.